zoltancsik/Dialogue-Modelling/README.md

 # Dialogue Data Analysis Tool

 ## Overview
-This tool provides various utilities for analyzing text data, particularly dialogue lines.
-It leverages the NLTK library for text processing and tokenization.
+This tool is used to analyze the transcribed dialogue data.
 Main features include analyzing lexical richness, counting words, identifying unique words, and determining utterance lengths.

 ## Modules and Classes:
 - **DataAnalysis**: Contains methods to filter and analyze lines of text.